equinor/grid3d-maps/docs/installation.rst

 The sources for xtgeo_utils2 can be downloaded from the `Statoil Git repo`_.

-You can either clone the public repository:
+You can then clone the repository:

 .. code-block:: console

     $ git clone git@github.com:Statoil/xtgeo-utils2

-Once you have a copy of the source, and you have a `virtual environment`_, you can install locally (for development) it with:
+Once you have a copy of the source, and you have a `virtual environment`_, you can install locally (for development and testing) it with:

 .. code-block:: console

     $ pip install -e .

+However, if you will like to contribute, making a personal fork is strongly recommended, see :ref:`Contributing`.

 .. _Statoil Git repo: https://github.com/Statoil/xtgeo-utils2
 .. _virtual environment: http://docs.python-guide.org/en/latest/dev/virtualenvs/